matthias-bs/growatt2lorawan-v2/README.md

 ## Datacake Integration

 For integration with [Datacake](https://datacake.co/), there is the script [datacake_decoder.js](scripts/datacake_decoder.js).
 With Datacake, you can get [data reports](https://docs.datacake.de/best-practices/best-practices-reports) as CSV files at regular intervals.
-The Python script [datacake_report_pv](extras/reports/datacake_report_pv.py) allows to concatenate, sort and filter those files to create a report with data plots as PDF file.
+The Python script [datacake_report_pv.py](extras/reports/datacake_report_pv.py) allows to concatenate, sort and filter those files and to create a report with data plots as PDF file.